cuemacro/findatapy/README.md

 # Coding log

+* 05 Feb 2017 - Added openpyxl as a dependency
 * 01 Feb 2017 - Added method for aligning left and right dataframes (with fill down) and rolling_corr (to work with pandas <= 0.13)
 * 25 Jan 2017 - Work on stop losses for multiple assets in DataFrame and extra documentation for IOEngine
 * 24 Jan 2017 - Extra method for calculating signal * returns (multiplying matrices)